HaxeFoundation/haxe-evolution/proposals/0000-immutable.md

 access modifier to specify that `this` is typed as immutable within the method, also meaning that this method is safe to call on immutable versions of a class.

-Let's look at the example of how code using this fature would look like:
+Let's look at the example of how code using this feature would look like:

 ```haxe
 class User {